mongodb/specifications/source/extended-json.rst

   {"Binary": {
       "$binary": {
-          "base64": "o0w498Or7cijeBSpkquNtg==",
+          "base64": "yO2rw/c4TKO2jauSqRR4ow==",
-          "subType": "03"}
+          "subType": "04"}
       }
   }

+.. note:: The above described type conversion assumes that UUID representation is set to ``STANDARD``.
+See the `UUID specification`_ for more information about UUID representations.

-While this transformation preserves BSON subtype information (since UUIDs can be represented as BSON subtype 3 *and* 4), base64-encoding is not the standard way of representing UUIDs and using it makes comparing these values against textual representations coming from platform libraries difficult.
+While this transformation preserves BSON subtype information (since UUIDs can be represented as BSON subtype 3 *or* 4), base64-encoding is not the standard way of representing UUIDs and using it makes comparing these values against textual representations coming from platform libraries difficult.
 Consequently, we also allow UUIDs to be represented in extended